-Description Robot arm (Base) Mounted with six M10, strength class 8.8 bolts.
-The M10 bolts shall be tightened with 45Nm.
-For accurate base repositioning use two Ø8mm. pins in the position holes.
-Tool (Tool Flange) The four M6 thread holes are for attaching a tool to the robot tool flange.
-The M6, strength class 8.8 bolts shall be tightened with 8Nm.
-For accurate tool repositioning, use a pin in the Ø6mm. hole provided.
+Description Tool Flange Uses four M6 thread holes for attaching a tool to the tool flange.
+The M6 strength class 8.8 bolts shall be tightened with 8 Nm.
+For accurate tool repositioning, use a pin in the Ø6 hole provided.
 Control Box The Control Box can be hung on a wall or placed on the ground.
 Teach Pendant The Teach Pendant is wall mounted or placed onto the Control Box.
 Verify the cable does not cause tripping hazard.
 You can buy extra brackets for mounting the Control Box and Teach Pendant.